ameudes/SQL-Cheat-Sheet/cheatsheet.md

 ## 9. VIEWS
 - VIEW: stores query definition; always returns up-to-date data
 - MATERIALIZED VIEW: stores query result; must be manually refreshed

+A VIEW is a saved SQL query that runs on demand, every time you select from it, the database executes the underlying query and returns fresh, up-to-date results.
+This ensures you always see the latest data, but complex or large queries can incur a performance cost each time they’re run.
+A MATERIALIZED VIEW solves this by storing not only the query definition but also its result set.
+Reads are fast because you’re querying precomputed data, making it ideal for heavy reports or dashboards.
+The trade-off is that you must refresh the materialized view explicitly whenever you need to sync it with the base tables.

 ```sql
 -- Standard view